fsjavier/sports-fe-exercise/README.md

 ### Option 1: Using npm

--Run the server (this will start the json-server)
+- Run the server (this will start the json-server)

 ```
 npm run server